larissadantier/larissadantier/README.md

 Hi, I'm Larissa 🙋🏻.
 I'm Senior Software Engineer with 5+ years building large-scale, security-critical web applications.
 Specialized in React, Next.js, and TypeScript, with a focus on frontend architecture, performance, and full-stack ownership

-📌 Brazil.
+- 📌 Brazil.
-👩🏻‍💻 Developer Front-End.
+- 👩🏻‍💻 Developer Front-End.
-🔍 Open to challenges for my evolution as a Developer.
+- 🔍 Open to challenges for my evolution as a Developer.
-Follow this journey

 - <a href="#" target="_blank">[Follow this journey](https://github.com/larissadantier?tab=repositories)</a>